12 best ways to prepare for a power cut

 3. Buy a food thermometer

 Food safe thermometers are useful in determining the temperature of perishable food stored within your fridge during outages.
-If you’re uncertain whether a particular meal will be safe, the temperature on the thermometer will tell you.
+If you’re uncertain whether a particular meal will be safe, the temperature on a food thermometer will tell you.
 It may also be prudent to store non perishable food which may be considered essential in a prolonged power outage that may affect food within a fridge freezer.

 4. What to do with a Fridge Freezer during a power cut